-The E0C88112 possess an 8-bit external data bus (D0-D7).
+The E0C88365 possess an 8-bit external data bus (D0-D7).
 The terminals and I/O circuits of data bus D0-D7 are shared with I/O ports P00-P07, switching between these functions being determined by the bus mode setting.

 In the single chip mode, the 8-bit terminals are all set as I/O ports P00-P07 and in the other expanded modes, they are set as data bus (D0-D7).
+When set as data bus, the data register and I/O

 When set as data bus, the data register and I/O control register of each I/O port are detached from the I/O circuits and usable as a general purpose data register with read/write capabilities.
+The P00 to P07 terminals have a bus holder, therefore the terminal outputs VDD level or VSS level even when the terminal is in high-impedance input status.